babeheim/advent-of-code-2021/README.md

-# 2021-12-04 - Advent of Code Day 4: Giant Squid
+# Day 4: Bingo with a Giant Squid

-> For a given set of 5x5 matricies (bingo boards), find the board that will have the first "bingo" as you proceed through a sequence of bingo draws.
-The "score" for that board is the set of un-marked values times the final drawn value that produced the "bingo".
+For a given set of 5x5 bingo boards, find the board that will have the first "bingo" as you proceed through a given sequence of bingo draws.
+Also find the board that will have the *last* bingo through these draws, a guaranteed loser.

-> --- Part Two ---

-> Now we have to find the bingo board that wins *last*, and score that one.

 ```r